SlimeKnights/slimeknights.github.io/docs/design/index.md

 ---
 layout: page
 title: Design Documents
+breadcrumb: Design
 description: This page contains links to various design documents we have shared related to features for Tinkers' Construct 3.
 The often are more detailed than the in game descriptions, and also give some info on future content.
 If you are making an addon, its encouraged to read through the relevant documents to ensure you understand how the mod is organized.
 ---
 <div class="hatnote" markdown=1>
-This page is about documentation on mostly implemented features.
+This page is about design documentation on implemented features.
 For features that are not implemented in the mod, see [Roadmap](../roadmap).
+For Java documentation, see [Addon Documentation](../addons).
 </div>

 {{page.description}}